 Still, WWE was just an entertainment industry, unlike the previous 80s WWF events, where the fights were real, and many wrestlers were injured or killed.
 Many argue that WWE events are always scripted, and wrestlers act according to the previously discussed acrobatics or moves.
 The theory seems legit to many after growing up as adults.
 But during our school days, as 90s kids, we considered the fights accurate and enjoyed them a lot.
 So, the question of scripted or not scripted does not make sense to the 90s kids anymore.
 Some unfiltered fun might stay as it is without any condition.

-Many kids, unknown of the dangers of wrestling moves, used to practice among friends, cousins, or siblings and got hurt.
+Many kids, unaware of the dangers of wrestling moves, used to practice among friends, cousins, or siblings and got hurt.
 So much so that the WWE wrestlers came up to warn children, “Do not try at home” after the telecast was over.

 The many superstars’ trademark moves were so popular that long after their careers were over, they are still remembered among 90s kids.
-“You can’t see me” by John Cena, “What Rock is cooking” dialogue by Rock, double choke slam by the undertaker, and splashing beer cans by Stone cold Austin are some noteworthy.
+“You Can’t see me” by John Cena, “What Rock is cooking” dialogue by Rock, double choke slam by the Undertaker, and splashing beer cans by Stone Cold Austin are some noteworthy.